Reduce ammonia emissions in pig production with phytogenics

 |100||Constant cough, salivation, permanent damage of mucosa in animals and staff|

 How can the farmer improve the air quality in the barn and thus increase the performance?

 One solution is the use of saponins in feed: those plant derived substances have the ability to bind ammonia directly and inhibit enzymes involved in urea degradation.
 In vivo trials show that the use of phytogenic products with additional saponins reduce ammonia emissions up to 26 % throughout the pig’s life cycle.
 Thus, a lesser amount of ammonia is released in barn air of which both, farmers and pigs, will profit.
 A reduction of aerial ammonia concentrations in pigsties increases the profitability of pig fattening: Performance depressions of the animals may decrease, while daily gains and feed conversion stay on a high level.
 Moreover, the reduction of ammonia emissions makes a valuable contribution to greenhouse gas reduction.
 This is very important for agriculture, as it helps to meet the legal requirements for reducing emissions.

 By taking advantage of the synergistic effects of various groups of active ingredients such as essential oils, herbs, spices, mucilages, flavonoids and saponins, Delacon is one step ahead:

-The highly efficient and unique composition of phytogenic additives is adjusted to the life phase of the animal and does not only improve the health of the animal.
+The highly efficient and unique composition of phytogenic additives is adjusted to the life phase of the animal and does not only support the resilience of the animal.
 It also benefits the environment and enhances the working condition and profit for the farmer.

 Did you know?